bacox/edgecaffe/README.md

 The main codebase is written in C++, although there are limited bindings to Python.

+Additional documentation can be found at the [wiki](https://gitlab.com/bacox/edgecaffe/-/wikis/home).

 ## Project organization

 The project is divided in six sections: